Please note: If you are using the 1.8 series CMS, please use the following link: Getting Started Guide - DataSets 1.8.

 NOW() > dtMeetingStart AND NOW() < dtMeetingFinish

-- Update Interval set to 120 (mins).
+- Go to the Caching tab and set the Update Interval.
 This is how long the client should wait between checks to make sure there’s no new data in the DataSet.
-For a live booking system, you might want to consider using a value of 5 minutes, rather than the default of 120 minutes.
+For a live booking system, we would recommend setting a value of 5 minutes.

-Your Layout will show your updated information.
-Preview Layout using the Actions tab to see the correct data displayed for the current meetings in Meeting Room 1, as defined in the DataSet.
+Your Layout will now show your updated information.
+Preview the Layout to see the correct data displayed for the current meetings in Meeting Room 1, as defined in the DataSet.

-If you edit the DataSet your changes will be available in the system straight away ready to be picked up by clients on their next collection.
+If you edit the DataSet your changes will be available in the system straight away ready to be picked up by Players on their next collection, with no need to make any edits to the Layout.

 Now you have hopefully grasped the concept of DataSets and how they can be utilised so that you can get the best out of Xibo!